MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-r-visuals.md

 ## Known limitations
 R visuals in Power BI Desktop have the following limitations:

-- Data sizes: Data used by an R visual for plotting is limited to 150,000 rows.
+* Data sizes: Data used by an R visual for plotting is limited to 150,000 rows.
 If more than 150,000 rows are selected, only the top 150,000 rows are used, and a message is displayed on the image.

-- Output size: R visuals have an output size limit of 2MB.
+* Output size: R visual has an output size limit of 2MB.

-- Resolution: All R visuals are displayed at 72 DPI.
+* Resolution: All R visuals are displayed at 72 DPI.

-- Plotting device: Only plotting to the default device is supported.
+* Plotting device: Only plotting to the default device is supported.

-- Calculation times: If an R visual calculation exceeds five minutes, it causes a time-out error.
+* Calculation times: If an R visual calculation exceeds five minutes, it causes a time-out error.

-- Relationships: As with other Power BI Desktop visuals, if data fields from different tables with no defined relationship between them are selected, an error occurs.
+* Relationships: As with other Power BI Desktop visuals, if data fields from different tables with no defined relationship between them are selected, an error occurs.

-- Refreshes: R visuals are refreshed upon data updates, filtering, and highlighting.
+* Refreshes: R visuals are refreshed upon data updates, filtering, and highlighting.
 However, the image itself isn't interactive and can't be the source of cross-filtering.

-- Highlights: R visuals respond if you highlight other visuals, but you can't select elements in the R visual to cross filter other elements.
+* Highlights: R visuals respond if you highlight other visuals, but you can't select elements in the R visual to cross filter other elements.

-- Display devices: Only plots that are plotted to the R default display device are displayed correctly on the canvas.
+* Display devices: Only plots that are plotted to the R default display device are displayed correctly on the canvas.
 Avoid explicitly using a different R display device.

-- Column renaming: R visuals do not support renaming input columns.
+* Column renaming: R visuals do not support renaming input columns.
 Columns will be referred to by their original name during script execution.

-- RRO installations: In this release, the 32-bit version of Power BI Desktop doesn't automatically identify RRO installations; you must manually provide the path to the R installation directory in **Options and settings** > **Options** > **R Scripting**.
+* RRO installations: In this release, the 32-bit version of Power BI Desktop doesn't automatically identify RRO installations; you must manually provide the path to the R installation directory in **Options and settings** > **Options** > **R Scripting**.

 ## Next steps
 For more information about R in Power BI, see the following articles: